GridOPTICS/GOSS/README.md

 The following instructions are for installing GOSS as a base core developer.

- 1. Clone the repository (git clone https://github.com/GridOPTICS/GOSS.git)
+ 1. Clone the repository (git clone https://github.com/GridOPTICS/GOSS.git or the latest in the 2.x branch git clone https://github.com/GridOPTICS/GOSS.git -b 2.x)
  1. Open command prompt to the root of the cloned repostiory
  1. Execute gradlew check (This will run the integration tests located in pnnl.goss.core.itest folder)  There should be no failures.
  1. Execute gradlew export (Builds a runnable jar file)